OutdoorRD/mar_tourism/README.md

 `preparing_aoi.R` - Requires: Single shapefile of AOI outline.
 Output: Gridded (hexagonal) AOI in ESPG 4326 for globalrec workflow.

+`reprojecting_files.R` - Reads in either shapefiles or rasters and writes out valid versions that have been transformed to ESPG 32616 (WGS84 16N).

 `preparing_predictors.R` - Large and messy script where predictors are intersected with the gridded aoi.
 Contains a record of how each intersection was done.
 Requires: AOI, various predictor shapefiles (some paths are certainly broken).
 Output: csv of predictor values per grid cell (`CombinedPredictors_dddd.csv`)

 `preparing_future_climate_predictors.R` - Equivalent to `preparing_predictors.R`, but smaller and cleaner.
 Inputs: AOI and future climate tiffs (from processing_climate.R).
 Output: csv of future climate per grid cell (`Future_Climate_RCP85_2050s.csv`)